CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Items/IItemStack.md

 #### Locally

 You can also use this to add a display name to the item, even if it already has NBT.
 Supports color codes with `§`.
-Note that this does works on a per-item basis, so it does not change the standart item name.
+Note that this does works on a per-item basis, so it does not change the standard item name.
 ```JAVA
 <minecraft:coal>.withDisplayName("Black Gold");
 ```